Pay Me!: Plot

-Hal Curtis (Clifford) and Joe Lawson (Lon Chaney), partners in a mine, have a disagreement.
+Hal Curtis and Joe Lawson, partners in a mine, have a disagreement.
 Lawson strangles Curtis and accidentally shoots Curtis' wife.
-He deserts his own wife and child and elopes with Hilda Hendricks (Selbie), a weak girl of the town.
+He deserts his own wife and child and elopes with Hilda Hendricks, a weak girl of the town.
 As they are leaving, they hear a baby's cry and find Curtis' little daughter in the arms of her dead mother.
 Hilda takes the child.

 Seventeen years pass.
 Lawson has changed his name to White and owns a dance hall in the heart of lumber country.
 The men call him "Killer" White.
-Marta (Phillips), his partner's child, has grown to womanhood and a lumberjack named Mac Jepson has fallen in love with her.
+Marta, his partner's child, has grown to womanhood and a lumberjack named Mac Jepson has fallen in love with her.
 He is chagrined at finding Marta dressed in a sleazy costume, running the roulette wheel in Killer's bar.
 Curtis wanders into camp and, recognizing Hilda, asks where his daughter is.
 Hilda points her out to him and he becomes enraged, vowing vengeance on the Killer.

 He is backed by the young lumberjack, who is none other than the son Lawson had abandoned.
 A fight follows and just before Lawson can kill Curtis, a shot rings out and Lawson drops.
 Hilda holds the gun.
 Before dying, Lawson tells Marta that she is not his daughter, and the two young people leave together.